 Your MiracleCord StemCare® thermal collection kit will be sent to you as soon as you enroll.

-Any delay until processing your baby's cord blood and cord tissue can result in a significant loss of viable stem cells.
+Any delay in processing your baby's cord blood and cord tissue can result in a significant loss of viable stem cells.

-Studies have shown that cord blood processed within 12 hours of collection yields considerably more viable stem cells.1
+Studies have shown that cord blood processed within 12 hours of collection yields considerably more viable stem cells than when processed 24 hours after collection.1

 Nearly half of the stem cells collected lose their viability when cord blood is processed 24 hours after collection.